 s/n: L152175

 The Mamiya M645 1000s is a great camera to enter medium format photography.
-I thought I initially wanted a twin lens reflex but after some though, I loved the boxy looks of the M645 so I went for it.
-I researched what I wanted and came up with the 1000s.
+I thought I initially wanted a twin lens reflex but after some thought, I loved the boxy looks of the M645.
+I researched what I wanted and came up with the model 1000s.
 I really wanted a Hasselblad 500cm.
-But I bought the Mamiya 1000s.
+But I bought the Mamiya M645 1000s.

 Although I dream of owning a Hasselblad, I want to learn about this format with a relatively inexpensive camera.
-The M645 is manageable in that the waist level finder and the lenses aren’t cost prohibiting.
+The M645 is manageable and the waist level finder and lenses aren’t cost prohibitive.
 I’m putting it through the paces and I’m beginning to get good images out of it.

 ——————————